gohugoio/hugo/content/overview/installing.md

 > Note: Hugo-as-a-snap can write only inside the user’s `$HOME` directory—and gvfs-mounted directories owned by the user—because of Snaps’ confinement and security model.
 > More information is also available [in this related GitHub issue](https://github.com/gohugoio/hugo/issues/3143).

+### Docker Image (unofficial)

+[Docker Hugo](https://hub.docker.com/r/felicianotech/docker-hugo/) is a Docker image that can be used for local development but more importantly, can be easily used for continuous integration builds of your Hugo site on [CircleCI](https://circleci.com/) or [Travis CI](https://travis-ci.org/).
+Source available on [GitHub](https://github.com/felicianotech/docker-hugo).

 ## Installing from source